vasilev/docker-image-nfs-ganesha/README.md

 # NFS Ganesha
 A user mode nfs server implemented in a container.
 Supports serving NFS (v3, 4.0, 4.1, 4.1 pNFS, 4.2) and 9P.
-This container should also be configurable with all of the nfs-ganesha supported FSAL backends.

-Currently generates a config for just serving a local path over nfs.
-However supplying `GANESHA_CONFIGFILE` would allow ganesha to be pointed to a bind mounted config file for other FASLs/more advanced configuration.
+This container uses ephemeral in-memory storage (nfs-ganesha-mem) and is intended for tests and experiments only.

 ### Versions
-* ganesha: 2.4
+* ganesha: 2.6.0
-* glusterfs-common: 3.11
+* nfs-ganesha-mem

 ### Environment Variables
 * `GANESHA_LOGFILE`: log file location